Metal-Only ECO

 Automated iteration process for identifying optimal ECO points, minimizing patch logic, and optimizing path timing, significantly increases the success rate of functional ECO tasks.

-Post-Mask ECO operations encompass the utilization of two distinct types of tool features: physical resource-based implementation optimizations, as well as logic optimizations derived from pre-mask ECO.
+Metal-Only ECO operations encompass the utilization of two distinct types of tool features: physical resource-based implementation optimizations, as well as logic optimization results derived from RTL changes.

 1. Physical optimization features

 This capability provides a powerful timing estimation strategy for logic optimization in the ECO process.
-By utilizing LED/DEF of the original gate-level netlist, it calculates timing estimates based on target cell types and physical locations.
-This enables more accurate timing optimization, taking into account the layout and physical characteristics of the design.
+By utilizing the LEF/DEF files of the original gate-level netlist, it calculates delay estimates based on target cell types and physical locations.
+This enables more accurate delay optimization, taking into account the layout and physical characteristics of the design.
 One notable advantage of this capability is that it does not impose limitations on the available cell functions for ECO, making it highly flexible and adaptable to various design scenarios.

 Optimization Based on Available Resources in the Vicinity

-This capability optimizes the logic function, gate type, and location of available gates by leveraging the surrounding resources in the vicinity.
+This capability optimizes the logic function, gate type, and location of available gates by leveraging the resources in the vicinity of the ECO point.
 It takes into account the layout constraints, such as LEF and DEF inputs, to optimize the design based on the available resources, resulting in more efficient and optimized placement of gates.

 User-Specified Gate Regions

-Users have the flexibility to define specific areas in the ECO process for further improvement of the logic optimization results.
+Users have the flexibility to define specific areas in the ECO process to further improve the logic optimization results.
 This includes the ability to define prioritized or restricted regions, allowing users to customize the ECO process based on their design requirements or constraints.

-This capability supports various cell types for post-mask ECO, including spare cell instances, filler cells, and gate arrays.
-This wide range of supported cell types provides users with ample flexibility to choose the most suitable cell types for their specific design needs.
+This capability supports various cell types of spare resources, including spare cell instances, gate arrays, configurable filler cells, and the disengaged standard cells from the original netlist.
+This wide range of supported cell types provides users with ample flexibility to choose the resources for their specific design needs.

 APR Flow Support